 I’ve spent my career so far in the resource sector – forestry, aquaculture, mining, pipelines, water, power plants, factories.
-I come from the part of the economy that’s providing all the raw materials to provide substance to the higher level financial charts economists like to throw around.
+I come from the part of the economy that’s providing all the raw materials that give substance to the higher level financial charts economists like to throw around.
 Coming from this perspective, something I’m finding quite frustrating is that economic / financial types don’t seem to be very good at analysing things from a real-world perspective relating economies to resources.
 Along with this, engineering / scientific types don’t seem to be very good at seeing the financial umbrella under which all the “real world” activities of the economy they’re working in take place.
 There is a Great Divide here that needs to be closed.

 Specifically, discussions about the problems with the US economy generally fall back to the topic of faltering economic “productivity”, and how to get that “productivity” back on track.
 Inevitably, various policies are recommended that would, hopefully, restore “productivity” to former levels and lead us back into prosperity.
 What those recommended policies actually specifically entail is of course totally dependent on the political predisposition of the person making them…